 It has been agreed between the Emsworth Neighbourhood Forum and Havant Borough Council that the Havant Local Plan 2036 will lead on housing policy and site allocations within the neighbourhood area.
 This is due to the strategic nature the housing delivery in the area which cannot be dealt with by a neighbourhood plan.
+The emerging Local Plan includes housing allocations.
+Whilst the development of these sites will principally be determined by their respective policy in the Local Plan, the policies in this Plan will also form part of the development plan.

-That said, the Emsworth Neighbourhood Plan will continue to have an influencing role on housing across the neighbourhood area through a range of policies, including this general housing policy, more specific housing policies and policies on design and related matters.
+In this context, the Emsworth Neighbourhood Plan will have an influencing role on housing across the neighbourhood area through a range of policies, including this general housing policy, more specific housing policies and policies on design and related matters.